Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/php-doc-comments-look-hideous.md

 }
 ```

-Do we need to be told what “getTotal” or “addNumber” does?
+Do we need to be told what "getTotal" or "addNumber" does?
 Do we need a description for the running total now that we have named it after what it does?

 Ultimately, PHP Doc comments are noise.
 They make the page hard to read and impossible to love.
 I remember people getting excited about the same stuff in other languages (Java, C#) but ultimately the lesson was learned and the comments were dropped.

 Note that in my second example I leave in the PHP Doc comments that help to guide you about the types of the parameters and properties.
-This is because PHP isn’t strongly typed like other languages, so you can help developers and IDEs by hinting the types.
+This is because PHP isn't strongly typed like other languages, so you can help developers and IDEs by hinting the types.

-Now I’m not advocating that we all start deleting all comment blocks.
+Now I'm not advocating that we all start deleting all comment blocks.
 The question is, could the comment be removed if the code was more self-documenting?
 Does the comment just repeat what the code is already telling us?
 Are there more lines in the file dedicated to doc block comments than actual code?

-People of the PHP world, you are clever folks – don’t be told you have to create this kind of noise in your code.
-Let’s set the PHP world free!
+People of the PHP world, you are clever folks – don't be told you have to create this kind of noise in your code.
+Let's set the PHP world free!